Pen-y-Fan/hugo-pen-y-fan/content/posts/2022/migrating-my-hexo-blog-to-hugo/index.md

 ### Code syntax highlighting

-Yep, although U don't think as good as the theme used in Hexo, it is acceptable.
+Yep, although I don't think as good as the theme used in Hexo, it is acceptable.

 ### Easy to compile

-Hugo has three easy to follow cli commands, new, serve and build.
+Hugo has three easy to follow CLI commands for, new, serve and build.

 This command will create a new post with a title of "My first post"